TensorNetwork/tensornetwork.org/src/functions/index.md

 give MPS/TT ranks of exactly one.
 (Equal to an outer product of vectors or a product state.)

 The idea of using a tensor train (TT) this way is known as the "quantics tensor train" (QTT) (or "quantized tensor train") representation of a function \cite{KhoromskijOseledets2010, latorre2005image, khoromskij2011d, khoromskij2014tensor}.
 It can be straightforwardly generalized to two-dimensional, three-dimensional, or higher-dimensional functions by using a tensor train with two, three, or more open indices on each tensor.
+For dimensions higher than three, however, other tensor decompositions such as tree tensor networks may be more appropriate.

-In quantum physics and quantum computing, this idea is known as the "amplitude encoding" of a function into a quantum register.
+In quantum physics and quantum computing, an essentially equivalent idea is known as the "amplitude encoding" of a function into a quantum register.
+In this context, it becomes an efficient tensor network method when the quantum entanglement (closely tied to tensor network rank) is moderate or low.

 ### Motivating Examples